brendt/stitcher.io/src/content/blog/2024-07-29-fixing-lazy-loading.md

 #[Lazy] public Author $author,
 ```

 Personally, I like these defaults better: nothing is lazily loaded, unless you specifically say so.
 It does require a programmer to micromanage which relations are loaded up front — true — but let me tell you, the same happens in Laravel as soon as you have an app whose model scheme is somewhat larger than two or three `belongs to` relations.
-I just did a quick search in the codebase of [RFC Vote](https://github.com/brendt/rfc-vote), which uses Laravel.
+I just did a quick search in the codebase of [RFC Vote](https://github.com/brendt/rfc-vote), built with Laravel.
 It's not even a big app, and we're already manually loading relations in ten different places to prevent n+1 issues.

 ```php
 return Rfc::query()